 Read the full review: Razer Blade 15 (2019)

-The Alienware Area-51m is a strong contender for the best gaming laptop of 2019, and earns that place in other markets (such as the UK and US) due to its relative affordability.
+The Alienware Area-51m is a strong contender for the best gaming laptop, and gets closer to earning that place in other markets (such as the UK and US) due to its relative affordability.
 Down under, it's a little more expensive and doesn't quite earn that spot, but it's still absolutely worth considering (especially if it's on sale).
 With an eye catching design and brilliant build quality, which we've come to expect from Dell's Alienware brand, this is an incredible performer, offering a choice of some of the very best gaming components on the market right now, including 9th generation Intel Core processors and Nvidia's latest RTX range of GPUs.
-Sure, it's pretty expensive, but if you're serious about getting the best gaming laptop money can buy in 2019, then you'll need to expect to splash out a little bit, and the Alienware Area-51m really is worth every penny.
+Sure, it's pretty expensive, but if you're serious about getting the best gaming laptop money can buy, then you'll need to expect to splash out a little bit, and the Alienware Area-51m really is worth every penny.

 Read the full review: Alienware Area-51m

 - Want more choices?
 Check out our list of the best laptops available